amnioc/sensory-game/README.md

 Welcome to Chill Clicks, a colour and auditory stimming (self-stimulating) app.
 Click the button tiles and see/hear what happens.

+The hosted app can be found here: https://chill-clicks.netlify.app/

 Sound Effects by <a href="https://pixabay.com/users/universfield-28281460/?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=131917">UNIVERSFIELD</a> from <a href="https://pixabay.com/sound-effects//?utm_source=link-attribution&utm_medium=referral&utm_campaign=music&utm_content=131917">Pixabay</a>

 ## Note from the creator